 Item Number 2.
 Provide information about all your children listed in Item Number 1., regardless of age.
-Provide the following infomation for each child including child's current legal name; A-Number (if applicable); date of birth; country of birth (type or print the name of the country, at the time of your child's birth, even if the name changed); relationship to you (for example, biological child, stepchild, legally adopted child); and current address;
+If needed, use Part 16.
+Additional Information to provide the information requested.
+Provide the following information for each child including child's current legal name; A-Number (if applicable); date of birth; country of birth (type or print the name of the country, at the time of your child's birth, even if the name changed); relationship to you (for example, biological child, stepchild, legally adopted child); and current address;